g-k/green-ribbon-and-wissahickon-trails/readme.md

-A longer flat hike accessible by regional train following the Wissahickon River back into Philly.
+A longer flat walk accessible by regional train following the Wissahickon River back into Philly.

 [The Green Ribbon Trail](http://www.wvwa.org/greenribbontrail/) runs into the Montgomery County Wissahickon Trail and almost abuts the [Philadelphia Country Wissahickon Trail](http://fow.org/visit-the-park/).